 What is the Structure of the Program?

-We had over 600 athletes through the program and will have another 750+ this winter season.
-Of our participants, we have had NO ACL injuries – in fact, we’ve had NO major lower extremity injuries.
-We have received excellent feedback from participants and directors, with 100% reporting that they feel the ACL Strong program was beneficial for them.
-Participants say they “feel stronger”, they feel like they “are moving better”, and they have “less knee pain” than they used to.
-We have groups returning each year to perform the program in the pre-season, so they are stronger and more resilient going into the season.
-We have been really pleased with the results and feedback and are committed to always improving the program to benefit the athletes.
+We have received excellent feedback from participants, coaches, and directors, with 99% of members reporting that ACL Strong was beneficial for them.
+Participants say they “feel stronger”, they feel like they “are moving better”, and they have “less pain” than they used to.
+We have groups returning each year to perform the training so they are stronger and more resilient going into their sport.
+We have been very pleased with the results and are committed to always improving the program to benefit our members.

 How Long will I have access to the program?